 Glamazon hip-hop icon

 Ayesha Jordan is a New York City–based multidisciplinary performer and creator.
-During her week-long residency at MIT in February 2019, she will be developing a new work with her collaborator Justin Hicks, working with students and presenting a work-in-progress showing on February 15 of Line by Line.
+During her week-long residency at MIT in February 2019, she developed a new work with her collaborator Justin Hicks, working with students and presenting a work-in-progress showing on February 15 of Line by Line.

-In this residency Jordan, alongside collaborator Justin Hicks, will explore themes related to the excavation of heritage and blended traditions specifically related to African-American and creole cultures of Louisiana.
-This research will be used as a backdrop to compose music, lyrics and text incorporating the sounds of creole music culture, zydeco, and New Orleans bounce, as well as elements of second lines.
+In this residency, Jordan and Hicks explored themes related to the excavation of heritage and blended traditions specifically related to African-American and creole cultures of Louisiana.
+The work forms a backdrop to compose music, lyrics, and text incorporating the sounds of creole music culture, zydeco, and New Orleans bounce, as well as elements of second lines.

-The research collected and material developed throughout the residency will serve as the foundation for Jordan’s upcoming project Shasta Geaux Pop: The Return Remixed which will premiere in The Shed’s inaugural season in 2020.
+The research collected and material developed throughout the residency serves as the foundation for Jordan’s project Shasta Geaux Pop: The Return Remixed, premiering in The Shed’s inaugural season in 2020.
 Shasta is planning a vibrantly razor-sharp comeback that is audacious and full of surprises.
 Paying homage to her southern roots while acknowledging the contradictions they play in her present.
-This residency will supply the blueprint for this anticipated performance.
+This residency supplies the blueprint for this anticipated performance.

 Ayesha Jordan comes to MIT as part of the 2018-19 MIT Performing Series, a prototyping and presenting series curated by Jay Scheib, professor for Music and Theater Arts, and presented by the MIT Center for Art, Science & Technology.
 MIT Performing promotes a research based artistic practice and serves as a new platform for contemporary performance.
 MIT Performing is supported in part by the Council for the Arts at MIT.